 The type of short-term risks associated with Alternatives 3 and 4 are generally similar, though they are slightly greater for Alternative 4, due to the increased time needed to implement the remedy.
-These risks result from activities associated with excavation, construction, and transportation.
+These risks result from activities associated with excavation, construction, and transportation, including truck traffic, emissions and noise.
 Excavation of soil can result in fugitive dust generation and direct contact with affected soil and sediment.
 However, engineering controls can be applied to reduce the production of dust, and health and safety measures can reduce direct contact with contamination.

 6. Implementability.
 The technical and administrative feasibility of implementing each alternative are evaluated.
 Technical feasibility includes the difficulties associated with the construction of the remedy and the ability to monitor its effectiveness.
-For administrative feasibility, the availability of the necessary personnel and materials is evaluated along with potential difficulties in obtaining specific operating approvals, access for construction, institutional controls, and so forth.
+For administrative feasibility, the availability of the necessary personnel and materials is evaluated along with potential difficulties, including obtaining specific operating approvals, access for construction and institutional controls.

 Both Alternatives 3 and 4 are implementable.
 A similar remedy was successfully implemented in OU-1 which included creek diversion to excavate sediment and treatment of contaminated sediment and soil to non-hazardous levels for disposal in the OU-1 containment cell.
-Alternative 4 is more difficult to implement than Alternative 3 because it includes excavation of a significantly larger amount of soil and sediment than Alternative 3 and offsite disposal of material above the capacity of the OU-1 containment cell.
+Alternative 4 is more difficult to implement than Alternative 3 because it includes excavation of a significantly larger amount of soil and sediment than Alternative 3 and off-site disposal of material above the capacity of the OU-1 containment cell.